MrGrappleMan/Fynelium-NT/README.md

 1. No animations that slow down your user experience
 2. File Explorer Tweaks
 3. Make UI responsive with priority over background processes
 4. Ricing != being unproductive, if you do not rice all the time.
-Preincluded Window Manager
+Preincluded Window Manager.
 5. Restart-based updates do not take place during active hours

 ## 3. Automatic Management of all sorts
 1. Updates handled automatically giving you the latest ones
 2. Drivers are handled as per modern algorithms
 3. Windows' engine modifies UEFI setup utility settings for optimal performance
-4. Drive defragmentation or trimming
+4. Drive trimming or defragmentation

 This is for users who want to have a better device experience, but are unable to switch away from Windows 11 to an Atomic Linux distribution.